 “I have my own theory, though,” I tell her.

 She nods along.

 “Yeah, if it’s what I’m thinking, Joe DiMaggio was actually there.
 I’m thinking of starting the story with ‘while Pat Dye was on top of the world, his pants were at the bottom the lake.’”

 “Well, if you talk to him, tell him I said ‘hi.’
 I’d actually like to get back in touch with him and see what he says now.
 ‘Hey, it’s been 10 years, remember me?’”

 But in 1984?
-It was great to be an Auburn Tiger going into 1984.
-It was great to be Pat Dye.
+It was greater than it usually was to be an Auburn Tiger going into 1984.
+And it was great to be Pat Dye.

 He was coming off what should have been a national championship season.
 He had at least another year and maybe two with the best player in the country.
 He was gearing up to open the season against defending national champs Miami in the Kickoff Classic at the Meadowlands, then take on No. 4 Texas at Austin, back to back.
 He was telling reporters waiting to play golf at Stillwaters that Auburn had a “legitimate chance at the national title.”

 I’ve talked with him before.
 Been out to his house.
 Called him on the phone.
-But for a kid who in, say, 1984 thought Pat Dye was a god, it’s always pretty nerve wracking.
+But for a kid who in, say, 1984 thought Pat Dye was a god, tapping him on the shoulder is always pretty nerve wracking.